afsalthaj/afsalthaj.github.io/src/content/blog/transforming-data-engineering-with-golem-timeline.md

 ### What Does This Mean for Timeline?

 Now that you have seen an example of a timeline operation, such as "has the user ever started playing", or the "duration in which user was seeking" — internally `timeline` will be a group of workers listening to events or other workers performing the logic based on the DSL node and these workers are durable.
 The state of these workers are simple in-memory maps.
-This implies deploying golem-timeline in your company doesn't involve a plethora of infrastructure requirements.
+This implies deploying durable-timeline-analytics in your company doesn't involve a plethora of infrastructure requirements.

 But the main point here is, this worker or group of workers live there forever and you can poke them to get the current status of, say, seek events!
 The responsibility of each of these workers doesn't change.
 Also developing timeline using Golem didn't require learning any other framework or language.
 Just plain Rust application to a significant extent!